 Creamy feta cheese and sweet onions nesting on top of a thin crispy crust.
-Tarte flambée is a crisper and more simplified version of pizza.
-It is an experience for your taste buds and should definitely be on your food bucket list.
+Tarte flambée is a crispier and more simplified version of pizza that is equally delicious!

 Tarte flambée – the tasty Alsatian version of a pizza is a regular in our household.
 My husband introduced me to this mouth-watering dish a while ago and I have not gotten enough of it ever since.
 The crust is simply amazing and something you need to have tried at least once in your life.
 If you think pizza is great, wait till you taste its nephew here.

 Why we love it so much